-or to produce any article or document, subject to subsection (4).
+18 (3) During a hearing, the person presiding may order a person to answer any question, or to produce any article or document, subject to subsection (4).
 (4) Section 56(4) and (5) apply to any person questioned or any evidence given at a hearing in terms of this section.

-Decision at end of hearing

-28. (1) Within 20 business days of the conclusion of a hearing, the panel that heard the matter must publish a decision, together with written reasons for the decision on the site.

-(2) The decision supported by a majority of the members of the Panel is the decision of the Council in that matter.

-(3) When considering an appeal or review of a price control determined by the 10 Regulator, the Council must-

-- (a) assess the- - (i) process followed by the Regulator in approving the price control; and(ii) general reasonableness of the price control; and - (b) either affirm the price control as determined by the Regulator or refer the price 15 control back to the Regulator for re-consideration.

-(4) When considering an appeal or a review of a compliance notice or price control reduction notice, the Council may confirm, modify or cancel all or part of the notice.

-(5) If the Council confirms or modifies all or part of a compliance notice, the applicant must comply with that notice as confirmed or modified, within the time period specified 20 therein.

-(6) A decision by the Council may be taken on review to the High Court, subject to its rules.
+Decision at end of hearing 5 28.
+(1) Within 20 business days of the conclusion of a hearing, the panel that heard the matter must publish a decision, together with written reasons for the decision on the website.
+(2) The decision supported by a majority of the members of the Panel is the decision of the Council in that matter.(3) When considering an appeal or review of a price control determined by the Regulator, the Council must- 10 (a) assess the- (i) process followed by the Regulator in approving the price control; and (ii) general reasonableness of the price control; and (b) either affirm the price control as determined by the Regulator or refer the price control back to the Regulator for re-consideration.
+15 (4) When considering an appeal or a review of a compliance notice or price control reduction notice, the Council may confirm, modify or cancel all or part of the notice.(5) If the Council confirms or modifies all or part of a compliance notice, the applicant must comply with that notice as confirmed or modified, within the time period specified therein.
+20 (6) A decision by the Council may be taken on review to the High Court, subject to its rules.
 (7) When exercising its powers in terms of section 22(3), the Council may confirm, modify or set aside all or any part of a ruling or decision.

-ESTABLISHMENT OF INSTITUTIONS

-Transport Economic Regulator

-Establishment of Transport Economic Regulator

-29. (1) The Transport Economic Regulator is hereby established as an organ of state within the public administration, but as an institution outside the public service.
-(2) The Regulator-

-- (a) is a juristic person, with jurisdiction throughout the Republic; - (b) is independent and subject only to the Constitution and the law; - (c) must be impartial and perform its functions without fear, favour or prejudice; and - (d) must exercise the functions assigned to it in terms of any law in-(i) the most cost-efficient and effective manner; and - (ii) accordance with the values and principles mentioned in section 195 of 40 the Constitution.
+25 CHAPTER 4 ESTABLISHMENT OF INSTITUTIONS Part A Transport Economic Regulator 30 Establishment of Transport Economic Regulator 29.
+(1) The Transport Economic Regulator is hereby established as an organ of state within the public administration, but as an institution outside the public service.
+(2) The Regulator- (a) is a juristic person, with jurisdiction throughout the Republic; (b) is independent and subject only to the Constitution and the law; (c) must be impartial and perform its functions without fear, favour or prejudice; and 35 (d) must exercise the functions assigned to it in terms of any law in- 40 (i) the most cost-efficient and effective manner; and (ii) accordance with the values and principles mentioned in section 195 of the Constitution.
+70 (i) the most cost-efficient and effective manner; and(ii) accordance with the values and principles mentioned in section 195 of 45

-(3) On any matter concerning the governance of the Regulator referred to in section 30(9), or that this Act or any other legislation requires to be determined by the Board, a decision supported by a majority of all of the members of the Board is the decision of the Regulator.

-(4) On any matter not contemplated in subsection (3), a decision taken, in accordance with this Act and the Regulator's operational rules, by a majority of the members of the Executive Regulatory Panel is the decision of the Regulator.